What is a Beekeeper?

 Springtime is when the beekeeper must get the bees ready for the coming honey-producing months, whether it's working with existing colonies, or with new bees that will be going into empty hives.
 It is during this period that the beekeeper will medicate the bees in order to ensure that they are free of parasites and that the queen is healthy and capable of producing eggs.

 It is the beekeeper's responsibility to remove the honey as it becomes ready during the summer months, and to add additional boxes that contain combs if the bees need more space to produce.
 It's important for honey production that the bees have enough space within their hives, in order for them to function at an optimum level.
-Therefore, as the honey production accelerates, the beekeeper must be aware of when to provide them with more space.
+As the honey production accelerates, the beekeeper must be aware of when to provide that space.

 What is the workplace of a Beekeeper like?